 Our website will probably be different from others you have used.
-There are not a lot of windows to explore, nor is there anything to buy.
+There are not a lot of pages to explore, nor is there anything to buy.
 Everything you get here is free and we encourage you to use what you get to the fullest.
 This site is a source of waypoints, comments about certain features of the mission trail and photos that we hope will give you a look at what it is like to stand on the trail.
 After thoroughly reading the rest of this page, you will need to go to the Waypoints page and follow the directions there.
 You aren’t going to get a complete understanding about all aspects of El Camino Real and the missions, but you will have a better grasp of hiking in Baja on the old mission trail.
 We hope that you will be encouraged to dig deeper and learn more about it.
 The trail is disappearing and will continue to do so unless we save it.

 How to Use This Site

 We have divided El Camino Real into 11 sections.
 Each refers to the segment that runs from one mission to the next.
 It all starts with the first mission in the Californias, which is Loreto.
 Our website covers only those missions generally heading north, even though others were built in Baja as well.

 - San Javier to Comondú

 - San Ignacio to Santa Gertrudis

 - Santa María to San Fernando

 Most of the waypoints on this website have a label starting with a letter that refers to its section of trail.
 The number next to the section letter indicates the waypoint’s place in the sequence.
 An asterisk means that this part of trail can be seen while on location or from Google Earth or both (i.e., C75*).